Jack Webb: Dragnet and stardom

 In announcing his vision of Dragnet, Webb said he intended to perform a service for the police by showing them as low-key working-class heroes.
 Dragnet moved away from earlier portrayals of the police in shows such as Jeff Regan and Pat Novak, which had often shown them as brutal and even corrupt.
 Dragnet became a successful television show in 1952.
 Barton Yarborough died of a heart attack in 1951, after filming only two episodes, and Barney Phillips (Sgt.
 Ed Jacobs) and Herbert Ellis (Officer Frank Smith) temporarily stepped in as partners.
 Veteran radio and film actor Ben Alexander took over the role of jovial, burly Officer Frank Smith.
 Alexander was popular and remained a cast member until the show's cancellation in 1959.
 In 1954, a full-length feature-film adaptation of the series was released, starring Webb, Alexander, and Richard Boone.

 The television version of Dragnet began with this narration by George Fenneman: "Ladies and gentlemen, the story you are about to see is true.
 The names have been changed to protect the innocent."
 Webb would intone, "This is the city: Los Angeles, California."
 He would then make a historical or topical point, describe his duties, his partner, and superior on the episode.
-The radio series had a similar opening, though Webb, as Friday, did not give a unique LA-themed opening.
+The radio series had a similar opening, though Webb, as Friday, did not give a unique Los Angeles-themed opening.
 Webb then set the plot by describing a typical day and then led into the story.
 "It was Wednesday, March 19th.
 It was cool in Los Angeles.
-I was at headquarters, working narcotics...."
+I was at headquarters, working narcotics ..."
 At the end of each show, Fenneman repeated his opening narration, revised to read: "The story you have just seen is true.
 The names were changed to protect the innocent."

 A second announcer, Hal Gibney, usually gave dates when and specific courtrooms where trials were held for the suspects, announcing the trial verdicts after commercial breaks.
-Many suspects shown to have been found guilty at the end were also shown as having been confined to the California State Prison at San Quentin.
-Webb frequently recreated entire floors of buildings on sound stages, such as the police headquarters at Los Angeles City Hall and a floor of the Los Angeles Herald-Examiner.
+Many suspects shown to have been found guilty at the end were also shown as having been confined at San Quentin State Prison.
+Webb frequently recreated entire floors of buildings on sound stages, such as the police headquarters at Los Angeles City Hall and a floor of the Los Angeles Herald Examiner.